jini-zh/libepa/examples/xsection/README.md

 Two versions of the program are provided, one is written in C++, the other is in Python.

-To compile the C++ version, build `libepa.so` and install it or set the environment variable `LD_LIBRARY_PATH` as
+To compile the C++ version, build `libepa.so`, and install it or set the environment variable `LD_LIBRARY_PATH` as

     export LD_LIBRARY_PATH="$PWD/../.."

 Then execute `make xsection`.

-To use the Python version, build `libepa.so` and the python FFI and install the or set the environment variables `LD_LIBRARY_PATH` --- as above --- and `PYTHONPATH` --- as
+To use the Python version, build `libepa.so` and the python FFI, and install them or set the environment variables `LD_LIBRARY_PATH` &mdash; as above &mdash; and `PYTHONPATH` &mdash; as

     export PYTHONPATH="$PWD/../../ffi/python"